 - Setup could be simplified with containerization paradigm

-- Have experienced some stability issues with cloud hosted instance
+- Have experienced some stability issues with cloud-hosted instances

 Circle CI

-Circle CI definitely has great marketing but it is also a pretty good product.
-In a commercial setting, this is the tool I would probably use if repository is not hosted on GitLab.
-Understanding how to speed up build and time resources is very easy to handle.
+Circle CI definitely has great marketing, but it is also a pretty good product.
+In a commercial setting, this is the tool I would probably use if the repository is not hosted on GitLab.
+Understanding how to speed up builds and manage time resources is very straightforward.

 - Pros